Creative Writing MSc

 |Round||Application deadline||Places awarded by|

-(*Revised 14 October 2021 to update application deadline information.)
+(Revised 19 October 2023 to update application deadlines and selection dates)

 You must submit one reference with your application.